uncopied/blog/content/en/about/team.md

 For UNCOPIED, Elian reinvented the chirograph and used QR Codes, blockchain technology to make it practical again.
 [LinkedIn](https://www.linkedin.com/in/eliancarsenat/)

-### Amandine ROSSIGNOL
+### Violette VERSAEVEL
-Amandine is a web designer and contributed the UNCOPIED web site wire frames.
+Violette, legal intern, brings out of the box thinking, double education in Art History and Intellectual Property, a first experience in a Paris gallery.

 ### Alexander TEPLOV
 Alexander is a senior Golang developper, in charge of re-architecting the UNCOPIED back-end as an open API and micro-services.

 ### Adyasha and Alisha MOHANTY
 Adyasha and Alisha are web developpers, in charge of the UNCOPIED user interface.

-### New Intern from 1st May
+### Amandine ROSSIGNOL
-We're looking forward to welcoming her : out of the box thinking, double education in Art History and Intellectual Property, a first experience in a Paris gallery.
+Amandine is a web designer and contributed the UNCOPIED web site wire frames.

 ## Scientific Committee
 As a byproduct of securing art works on a transparent blockchain, UNCOPIED will produce new information accessible to scientists as open data.
 Also, UNCOPIED aims to provide new methods to secure museum digital collections and disseminate metadata about museum objects.
 The role of the scientific committee is to help make these dataset accessible to other researchers, while respecting stakeholders interests, privacy and ethnical concerns.